-The Company's liability is actuarially determined by qualified actuary at balance sheet date by using the Projected Unit Credit method.
-Actuarial losses/ gains are recognized in the Statement of Other Comprehensive Income in the year in which they arise.
+The Company's liability for leave benefits are actuarially determined by qualified actuary at balance sheet date by using the Projected Unit Credit method.
+Actuarial losses/ gains are recognized in the Statement of Profit and Loss in the year in which they arise.